buphle/Manifeste_ia-/README_ENG.md

 Contributions are welcome!
 Please read the manifesto and submit your suggestions or changes via pull requests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the  CC-BY-SA 4.0 License.
 See the `LICENSE` file for more details.